crystalyu917/The-Impact-of-Local-Council-Asset-Sales-on-Charity-Survival-in-England/README.md

-# The change in the UK charity landscape
+# The Impact of Local Council Asset Sales on Charity Survival in England

 ## Overview
 This repository contains the source materials for a dissertation submitted in August 2025 as part of the MSc Knowledge, Information and Data Science programme at University College London (UCL).